OmkarGaurav121/OLA_Data_Analyst_Project/README.md

 --

 📌 Project Insights
+--
 🛵 Most rides booked were Prime Sedan and Auto
+--
 💳 UPI and Cash were the most used payment modes
+--
 😓 Most common cancellation reasons:
+--
+.
 Driver not moving toward pickup (customer)
+--
+.
 Personal issues (driver)
+--

-🔥 Peak ride volumes were observed on weekends and match days
+🔥 Peak ride volumes were observed on weekends and match days --

-📈 Revenue spikes observed during high-demand periods
+📈 Revenue spikes observed during high-demand periods --

+📬 Contact
+For feedback, collaboration, or project ideas:

+📧omkargaurav11@gmail.com
+🔗 LinkedIn